khepin/symfotest/mydocs/myday_2.md

 If template follows standard naming, we can just use the `@Template()` annotation on the controller action.
 This once again requires that we either use the fully qualified name for the annotation or that we import the Template class through the `use` statement.

+### URL tweak

+To make use of URL rewriting, first enable the apache module: `sudo a2enmod rewrite`, then restart apache.
+Also the virtual host file as I define it makes use of index.php instead of app.php, so either rename it or copy / rename it to index.php